inikishev/torchzero/docs/source/FAQ.rst

         {'params': model.decoder.parameters()}
     ]

-    # 1. create adam
+    # 1. Create the Adam module
     adam = tz.m.Adam()

-    # 2. pass custom parameter groups to adam
+    # 2. Apply custom parameter groups to the Adam module using set_params
     adam.set_params(adam_param_groups)

-    # 3. create modular optimizer after passing custom parameter groups,
+    # 3. Create the modular optimizer, passing the configured Adam module
-    # pass it normal model.parameters()
     optimizer = tz.Modular(
         model.parameters(),
         [adam, tz.m.LR(1e-3), tz.m.WeightDecay()]
     )

-You don't have to worry about this if you are only setting per-layer lr, because the only module that has an :code:`lr` setting is :py:class:`tz.m.LR` (see :ref:`How do we handle learning rates?`).
+You don't have to worry about this if you are only setting per-layer lr, because the only module that has an :code:`lr` setting is :py:class:`tz.m.LR<torchzero.modules.LR>` (see :ref:`How do we handle learning rates?`).

 How do we handle learning rates?
 =================================